pokemongo372/PokemonGoFinder/README.md

 # PokemonGoFinder

-This app will help you to track pokemons in the PokemonGo game, from the past experiences of other players.
-Whenever a player finds a pokemon, he can feed it in the app, to help others find it, the next time they visit this location.
+Android app which will help you to track pokemons based on other players experience.
+Whener a player finds a Pokemon, he needs to feed it in this app, which will display the particular pokemon in the maps, will notify you , when you are near a pokemon